bearswang/bearswang/README.md

 I am a researcher in the area of robotics.
 It would be a pleasure to work with you on your robotics projects.

-I have worked on projects related to robot perception, navigation, collaboration, and simulation.
+I have worked on projects related to robot perception, navigation, communication, and simulation.

 Look forward to an exciting collaboration on robotics or autonomous driving.